• Skip to main content

 • Gather all the ingredients.
 Wash Curry leaves, tomatoes and onions under running water.
 Roughly chop onion and tomatoes.
 I have used garlic bulbs as is.

 For spices, I have a mixed whole mustard seeds, Methre (Fenugreek seeds) and Jeera (Cumin).
-You may use whole or grounded as you prefre.
-Take 2 teaspoon desi ghee in a pan.
+You may use whole or grounded as you prefer.

 • Saute chillies for a min.
 Add chopped tomatoes.
 I generally add salt at this step.
 It makes cooking an easy process.
 You may cover it with a lid for about 2 min.
 Keep sauteeing in between.